up9inc/mockintosh/docs/Async.md

   - name: Kafka Mock Actors
     type: kafka
     address: localhost:9092  # broker string of pre-existing Kafka instance
+    ssl: true
     actors: [ ]  # here we will configure the actors, see below
 ```

+If you're connecting to a Kafka cluster through SSL you need to set `ssl` field to `true`.
+By default
+SSL is disabled.

 > Note: The `address` field of asynchronous services supports templating.
 Such that the address can be fetched
 > from an environment variable like: `address: "{% raw %}{{env 'KAFKA' 'localhost:9092'}}{% endraw %}"`